 Often, our sample sets of articles and shows are pulled from sites on same day, meaning that they were from the same news cycle.
 Doing so allows analysts to incorporate evaluations of bias by omission and bias by topic selection.

 We use a multi-person rating per article system to minimize the impact of any one person’s political bias on the published rating.
 We purposefully assign each analyst a breadth of coverage over as many sources as possible to to enhance each analyst’s familiarity with sources across the spectrum.

-The type of rating we ask each analyst to provide was an overall coordinate ranking on the chart (i.e., “40, -12”).
+The type of rating we ask each analyst to provide is an overall coordinate ranking on the chart (i.e., “40, -12”).
 The rating methodology is rigorous and rule-based.
 There are many specific factors we take into account for both reliability and bias because there are many measurable indicators of each.
 The main ones for Reliability are defined metrics we call “Expression,” “Veracity,” and “Headline/Graphic,” and the main ones for Bias are ones we call “Political Position,” “Language,” and “Comparison.”
 There are several other factors we consider for certain articles.
 Therefore, the ratings are not simply subjective opinion polling, but rather methodical content analysis.
 Overall source ratings are composite weighted ratings of the individual article and show scores.